carlosfullstackDev/awsDeployGuide/README.md

 This guide has step by step explanations of  deploying Java Spring Boot projects using Docker on AWS.

-## Prerequisites, while this guide is mostly geared at windows uses i also include some commands for unix users
+## Prerequisites, while this guide is mostly geared at windows users i also include some commands for unix users

 - An AWS account